iterative/dvc.org/static/docs/command-reference/pipeline/show.md

   option is specified) of stage outputs instead of paths to DVC-files.

 - `--ascii` - visualize pipeline.
-It will print a graph (ASCII) instead of a list of path to DVC-files (`less` pager may be used, see [this section](/doc/command-reference/pipeline/show#paging-the-output) for details).
+It will print a graph (ASCII) instead of a list of path to DVC-files. (`less` pager may be used, see [this section](/doc/command-reference/pipeline/show#paging-the-output) for details).